Program

 Scand-LAS 2026 · Conference Programme

-Click each day to expand.
-Use search + track filter to find sessions and speakers.
+The online programme is fully mobile-friendly.
+Click on each day to expand the schedule, and use the search and track filters to easily find sessions and speakers.

 Time Hangar 4+5